khanhvy1703/Minesweeper/README.md

 ### BUGS need to be fixed:
 - update numBombs reflecting to num of flags in the board.

+### REFERENCES:
+- Logic of the game is based from here: https://dash.harvard.edu/bitstream/handle/1/14398552/BECERRA-SENIORTHESIS-2015.pdf

 ------------------------------------------------------------------------------------------------------------------------------------------

 # Getting Started with Create React App